The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: O i absorbers in simulations

-In both haloes, absorbers above $N_{\ion{O}{I}}>10^{13.7}$ cm$^{-2}$ (the level marked by the dotted line) are generally associated with LLSs or DLAs, and are more likely to be found in the innermost regions of the CGM.
+In both haloes, absorbers above $N_{\ion{O}{I}}>10^{13.7}$ cm$^{-2}$ (the level marked by the dotted line) are generally associated with LLSs or DLAs, and are more likely to be found in the innermost regions of the {virialised gas.
 However, when trying to convert \ion{O}{i} to \ion{H}{i} column density, uncertainties of one order of magnitude are present, but in some cases the dispersion is even larger, as shown for example in the plot on the left.
-This scatter suggests an inhomogeneous oxygen enrichment throughout the CGM that could be caused by multiple factors.
-First, we investigate the star formation history (SFH) until $z=7$, since it represents one of the major contributors to CGM enrichment.
-While the halo on the right began forming stars when the Universe was $\approx 0.4$ Gyr old keeping a low and constant SFR$< 0.01\,\text{M}_\odot$ yr$^{-1}$, star formation in the left halo was delayed by $\sim 100$\,Myr and proceeded with more bursty phases.
-In particular, the left halo at $z=7$ is currently undergoing a starburst phase, with a SFR evaluated over the latest $20$\,Myr, which is almost $5$ times higher than the one in the right halo.
-This recent starburst could explain the higher oxygen density observed in the centre of the left halo, where the high density keeps the gas neutral.
-As a consequence, the upper-right region of the left plot shows a tail of black points at high column densities that are not present in the right plot.
+This scatter, which cannot be fully attributed to the small difference in virial radius measuring $3.87$\,pkpc and $3.44$\,pkpc in the left and right halo respectively, suggests an inhomogeneous oxygen enrichment throughout the CGM.
+We investigate the star formation history (SFH) of the two haloes up to $z=7$, since it represents one of the major contributors to metal enrichment of gas bound to the halo.
+While the halo on the right began forming stars sooner, keeping a lower SFR, star formation in the left halo was delayed and proceeded with more bursty phases.
+In particular, the left halo at $z=7$ is currently undergoing a starburst phase, which could explain the higher oxygen density observed in the centre of the left halo, where the high density keeps the gas neutral.
+As a consequence, the upper-right region of the left plot shows a tail of black points at high column densities that are not present in the right plot.}